Header

 Prog Reviewer

-'Grand Canyon' is the obvious highlight, a piece that seems almost symphonic in scope.
+'Grand Canyon' is the obvious highlight, a piece which seems almost symphonic in scope.
 For the Yes-freak, there are several wild (and magnificent!) moog solos which prefigure RELAYER.
 And at one point, when Moraz starts tickling the ivories, it sounds exactly as if he's going to play 'The Best Years of our Lives' (off THE STORY OF I).

 fuxi | 3/5 |